Skip to content

 TIP

-By this point, we have seen examples of all 3 types of CPU instructions (integer computation, control transfer, memory access) which constitute the user-level instructions of RISC-V. P1 is called User-level Threads because you will learn about threads solely based on these instructions.
-After P1, you will learn about more instructions that support an operating system.
+By this point, we have seen examples of all the 3 types of CPU instructions (integer computation, control transfer, memory access) which constitute the user-level instructions of RISC-V. P0 and P1 will only use user-level instructions.
+Starting from P2, you will see more instructions and registers that support an operating system.

 c